Vendor Self-Service

 What is vendor self-service?

 Vendor self-service is a benefit of vendor portals.
-Portals allow a vendor to provide and access information without intervention from the buying company.
+This means that through portals, a vendor can provide and access information without intervention from the buying company.
 This data may be necessary for vendor onboarding, compliance, payment status, or payment dispute inquiries.
 By providing the vendor data from a company’s ERP in a 24/7 vendor portal, the buying company can reduce the significant labor involved in collecting and distributing this data and related documents.

 Why is vendor self-service important?